5ad45ae1-515a-493b-b236-a958a1051c53

 The Diagnostic Question That Clears the Fog

 The intervention was a process redesign, executed months before the first model went live.
 Single-authority approval for route changes below a defined cost threshold, with a fast-track review protocol for above-threshold cases.
 When the tool launched, the transition zone was already functional.
-Adoption was near-immediate because the receiving process had been built for the inputs it was about to receive.
+Adoption was near-immediate because the receiving process had been prepared for the inputs it was about to receive.

 What to Measure at the Handoff